 Accelerated Reader (AR)

 All Year 7 students are registered on the AR programme.
 It is a computer based programme that helps teachers and the School Librarian to manage and monitor each student’s independent reading practice.
 AR is a rewards programme; students will work through a series of targets and many prizes and incentives to read can be gained from their progress.
 Students will select a book at their own level, established beforehand by an online reading test, and then read it at their own pace.
 By selecting their own books to read; rather than having one assigned makes reading a much more enjoyable experience.
 When a student finishes a book they will take a short computerised quiz that will acknowledge their understanding of the book.
+Need help wanting to find an AR book or want to check if your book has an AR quiz?
+Click here.

 Achievement and Rewards